SyncfusionExamples/blazor-pdf-viewer-examples/Common/Update form fileds using Context Menu - SfPdfViewer/README.md

-# Modify the file name while downloading a PDF document from the PDF Viewer
+# Update form field using context menu in Blazor SfPdfViewer Component
-This example shows how to modify a file name for the downloadable file when the user click the download button in the toolbar.
+You can update the form field's at runtime using the FormFieldClick event and UpdateFormFieldsAsync() method of SfPdfViewer.
+The following code example explains how to open Context menu when you click on the form field and how to update the menu item content as form field's value.
+In this example, the Syncfusion’s ContextMenu component is used to update form field.

 Documentation: https://blazor.syncfusion.com/documentation/pdfviewer-2/how-to/update-form-field-using-context-menu